MaherShahin/WSWWT/README.md

 - **Title Sharing**: Add your favorite movie and series titles to the rooms, creating a shared watchlist.
 Think of them as collaborative playlists.
 - **Randomizer**: When the decision-making process becomes overwhelming, just press the "Randomizer" button, and the app will select a movie or a random episode and season for you, saving you from debates and making the choice fun.

-## Introduction

-Do you and your flatmates often find yourselves in endless debates over what movie or series to watch?
-The WSWWT IMDb Project is here to save the day!
-This app is designed to make your movie night decisions easier and more enjoyable.

-### Key Features

-- **Room Creation**: Users can register and create rooms for their apartment, whether they want to keep it private or open it to the community.
-- **Join Public Rooms**: Join public rooms with specific genres of movies and series, where you can discover new titles and like-minded users.
-- **Title Sharing**: Add your favorite movie and series titles to the rooms, creating a shared watchlist.
-- **Randomizer**: When the decision-making process becomes overwhelming, just press the "Randomizer" button, and the app will select a movie or a random episode and season for you, saving you from debates and making the choice fun.

 ## Setting Up the Development Environment Locally